ericmjl/thesis/text/01-introduction.md

 One of the problems with maximum parsimony methods is that mutational reversions can occur.
 When a nucleotide changes from A to T, it can continue to mutate to a G or a C, or can revert back to an A. Many generations of replication forward, the edit distance (Hamming or Levenshtein) between the progeny and the original plateaus (#figure).
 When reversions occur, using maximum parsimony to infer evolutionary history masks these reversion events.

-Hence, maximum likelihood approaches were developed, in which the nucleotide substitution rate, including mutations and reversions, are factored in as a parameter for tree construction, thus allowing for a more accurate reconstruction. (#references needed)
+Hence, maximum likelihood approaches were developed, in which the nucleotide substitution rate, including mutations and reversions, are factored in as a parameter for tree construction, thus allowing for a more accurate reconstruction (#cite).

 ### Bayesian Inference